 By design, and for financial safety, when we create a discount coupon in Eventbrite, we specify that it can only be 'used once'.
 It's a setting that Eventbrite expose and what Eventbrite does is twofold:

 - Eventbrite makes sure that the coupon can only be used in one ticket order (i.e. stopping 2 simultaneous orders going through with the same code)

 - But, as a result, Eventbrite only allows a single quantity ticket to be bought. i.e. when we specify "only allow one usage of this discount coupon", they interpret that as "only allow this discount coupon to purchase one ticket, once".
 This constraint is the cause of the behaviour you're seeing.

-By setting the Eventbrite discount coupon usage limit to 1, we can guarantee that Eventbrite will not allow that coupon to be used more than once (they stop the coupon being used again this the instant a ticket order is placed using that coupon).
+By setting the Eventbrite discount coupon usage limit to 1, we can guarantee that Eventbrite will not allow that coupon to be used more than once (they stop the coupon being used again this the second a ticket order is placed using that coupon).
 Eventbrite then tells us about the ticket order (this can takes 5-10 seconds or more) and we process the coupon usage against the gift card record in Gift Up! by deducting the ticket value from the gift card's balance.
 Then, if there's any remaining balance we update the discount coupon in Eventbrite with the new balance and unlock it to be used again (by setting the allowed usages to 2, and so on).